Nhân Văn–Giai Phẩm affair

-The Nhân Văn-Giai Phẩm affair (Phong Trào Nhân Văn-Giai Phẩm) was a cultural-political movement in North Vietnam in the late 1950s.
-Two periodicals were established during that time, Nhân Văn (/vi/, Humanities) and Giai Phẩm (/vi/, Masterpieces), many issues of which were published demanding freedom of speech, creativity and human rights.
+The Nhân văn – Giai phẩm (Phong trào Nhân văn – Giai phẩm) was a cultural and political movement in North Vietnam from 1955 to early 1957.
+Two periodicals were established during that time, Nhân văn (/vi/, Humanities) and Giai phẩm (/vi/, Masterpieces), many issues of which were published demanding freedom of speech, creativity and human rights.
 Following a loosening of political restrictions with some similarities to the Chinese Hundred Flowers Campaign, there was a hardening of attitudes.
-After those two major journals were closed down, their political associates were imprisoned or reeducated.
-Moreover, the agenda of Nhân Văn-Giai Phẩm was linked to "reactionary" political projects against the North Vietnamese government (the Ngo Dinh Diem regime reprinted Nhan Van-Giai Pham articles and distributed them as anti-communist propaganda materials.)
+After those two major journals were closed down, their associates were imprisoned or reeducated.
+Authors affiliated with the Nhân văn–Giai phẩm movement were condemned by the government as "reactionary".

 Historical Contexts

 1954 Geneva Accords

-The 1954 Geneva Accords marked the end of anti-French struggle and provided the Viet Minh with prestige and authority in Northern halve of Vietnam.
+The 1954 Geneva Accords marked the end of anti-French struggle and provided the Viet Minh with prestige and authority in Northern half of Vietnam.
 After the close of the Geneva Conference, the Vietnamese Workers' Party (VWP) faced two fundamental tasks: to reconstruct the north and to unify the south.
 To rebuild the north, the VWP leadership continued to look to China for assistance and China immediately began to offer aid to help the DRV.
 But the reconstruction efforts in the DRV following the First Indochina War underwent many trials and tribulations.
 The 1954 Geneva Accords on Nhan Van-Giai Pham facilitated enormous emigration from the north to the south from July 1954 to May 1955.